IBM/dbb/Templates/GitlabCIPipeline/Reporting-pipeline/wazi-deploy-query/README.md

 ## Pipeline usage

-The pipeline template is analyzing the evidences file to list the names of the deployed artifacts that are mentioned in your evidence files.
+The pipeline template is analyzing the evidence file to list the names of the deployed artifacts that are mentioned in your evidence files.
 Listing these names is useful because you can then easily copy and paste them as arguments in the analysis command line when you want to base an analysis on a specified name.

 Please check the pipeline definition to understand the various triggers for which this pipeline is executed.